andesse/HUE-CLIP-API.Node-RED-Flows/flows/README_pre-release.md

 ## DO NOT DEPLOY WITHOUT HAVING YADOMI CONTRIB INSTALLED!

->Thanks to everyone who participated with ideas and/or additional flows, that made this repoitory even better (credits below)

 ### Installation Instructions:
 - Install "@yadomi/node-red-contrib-philipshue-events" in NodeRed
 - Import the Data from the :arrow_right: **HUE-CLIP-API_Node-Red-Flows.json** :arrow_left: into a new Flow Tab, deploy
 - In the flow are labels with **step1-step7**, follow step-by-step
-- **step1** generate a user key for this flow in the Bridge, first add the Bridge IP in the labeled node, deploy Press the button on your Bridge.
+- **step1** generate a username for this flow in the Bridge, first add the Bridge IP in the labeled node, deploy Press the button on your Bridge.
 Inject the Request Node, the debug window will show the username
 - **step2** Configure the hue-events node with your IP and just discovered username
 - **step3** add the same data into the HEADER V2 node, deploy